 Begin your hands-on adventure at the Oakes Museum at Messiah College.
 This specialty museum is devoted to natural history and contains exhibits that take you back thousands of years to America and Africa.
-The museum has 75 full mounts, including a zebra, elephant, giraffe and nyala.
+The museum has 75 full mounts, including a zebra, elephant, giraffe, and ostrich.
 The African Floor features a large collection of grazing animals from the African grasslands; predators such as lions and hyenas; and the African Watering Hole exhibit with a breathtaking evening diorama of the wilds of Kenya overlooking Mt.
 Kilimanjaro into Tanzania.

 Children can enjoy some hands-on exploration in the Sensory Discover Room.
 Here they can browse through books about animals in the museum or use microscopes to zoom in on rocks, minerals, shells, reptiles, and amphibians.
 Each Saturday at 2 pm features storytime and a craft for children ages 3 to 8 (included in the admission price).
 TIP: Only open on Saturdays from 10 am to 4 pm.

 After exploring military equipment, let your creative juices flow at Create-a-Palooza.
 The paint-your-own studio is perfect for children and adults of all ages.
 TIP: After crafting your piece of art, you will need to pick up the finished product a few days later.

 Make it a Weekend

 Make a weekend out of uncovering all the unique museums and attractions that highlight hands-on discovery for children in the region.

 For an interactive history of the state, visit the State Museum of Pennsylvania in Harrisburg.
 This museum tells Pennsylvania's story from Native American beginnings through the industrial age.
-The museum also features a Curiosity Connection area that includes PA-themed hands-on exhibits for children ages 1-5.
+The museum also features a Curiosity Connection area that includes PA-themed hands-on exhibits for children ages 1 to 5.
 Zones include Living Forest, Industry, Transportation, Farmland, Construction, Art Wall, and a special area for infants.